Wolf: Admixture with other canids

-In the distant past, there has been gene flow between African wolves, golden jackals, and gray wolves.
+In the distant past, there was gene flow between African wolves, golden jackals, and grey wolves.
 The African wolf is a descendant of a genetically admixed canid of 72% wolf and 28% Ethiopian wolf ancestry.
-One African wolf from the Egyptian Sinai Peninsula shows admixture with Middle Eastern gray wolves and dogs.
+One African wolf from the Egyptian Sinai Peninsula showed admixture with Middle Eastern grey wolves and dogs.
 There is evidence of gene flow between golden jackals and Middle Eastern wolves, less so with European and Asian wolves, and least with North American wolves.
 This indicates the golden jackal ancestry found in North American wolves may have occurred before the divergence of the Eurasian and North American wolves.

-The common ancestor of the coyote and the wolf has admixed with a ghost population of an extinct unidentified canid.
-This canid is genetically close to the dhole and evolved after the divergence of the African hunting dog from the other canid species.
-The basal position of the coyote compared to the wolf is proposed to be due to the coyote retaining more of the mitochondrial genome of this unidentified canid.
+The common ancestor of the coyote and the wolf is admixed with a ghost population of an extinct unidentified canid.
+This canid was genetically close to the dhole and evolved after the divergence of the African hunting dog from the other canid species.
+The basal position of the coyote compared to the wolf has been proposed to be due to the coyote retaining more of the mitochondrial genome of this unidentified canid.
 Similarly, a museum specimen of a wolf from southern China collected in 1963 showed a genome that was 12–14% admixed from this unknown canid.
-In North America, most coyotes and wolves show varying degrees of past genetic admixture.
+In North America, some coyotes and wolves show varying degrees of past genetic admixture.

 In more recent times, some male Italian wolves originated from dog ancestry, which indicates female wolves will breed with male dogs in the wild.
 In the Caucasus Mountains, ten percent of dogs including livestock guardian dogs, are first generation hybrids.
 Although mating between golden jackals and wolves has never been observed, evidence of jackal-wolf hybridization was discovered through mitochondrial DNA analysis of jackals living in the Caucasus Mountains and in Bulgaria.

-In 2021, a genetic study found that the dog's similarity to the extant gray wolf was the result of substantial dog-into-wolf gene flow, with almost negligible wolf-into-dog gene flow since the dog's domestication.
-Some gray wolves were related to all ancient and modern dogs.
+In 2021, a genetic study found that the dog's similarity to the extant grey wolf was the result of substantial dog-into-wolf gene flow, with little evidence of the reverse.